 This is a great method for a younger baby (and you can even start this method before you are even sleep training – but just trying to improve sleep.)

-I also consider the chair method a “gentler” method.
-Although this method doesn’t necessarily get your baby to stop crying, you can be confident knowing you will be in your baby’s presence the entire time.
+I also consider the chair method a gentler sleep training method.
+Although your baby still may be crying during this method, you can be confident knowing you will be in your baby’s presence the entire time.